DeadlyGmerx/DeadlyGmerx/README.md

 - 👋 Hi, I’m Karan Bhati
-- 👀 I’m interested in Learing and Adaption to new technologies
+- 👀 I’m interested in Learing and Adapting to new technologies
 - 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mail me at - kbnoname1.2@gmail.com